mrogers-phd/classifiers/README.md

 # Classifier Sandbox
 This repository contains python code for playing with machine learning classifiers.
+It includes two scripts designed to help gain an understanding of how different classifiers perform with different data and parameters.

 ## Code layout
-The code for demonstrating classifiers is organized as follows:
+The code for demonstrating classifiers is written for Python 3 and is organized as follows:

 ### External dependencies
 The scripts rely on the following modules.
 Software was confirmed to work on the versions indicated: